arixmkii/go-wsllinks/README.md

 * `distro` - mandatory, wsl mode only, name of the WSL distro, can't be empty
 * `user` - optinonal, wsl mode only, user name to use, if skipped then will use default user configured by wsl
-* `binary` - optional, should be equal to `<binary-name-no-ext>` or absolute path of the form `/some/path/<binary-name-no-ext>` in WSL mode or absolute path in Windows format or binary name found in %PATH% in direct mode.
+* `binary` - optional, should be equal to `<binary-name-no-ext>` or absolute path of the form `/some/path/<binary-name-no-ext>` in WSL mode or absolute or relative path in Windows format in direct mode.

 ## Example 1